-By removing the arm loop altogether it allows a lot more adjustment range at the front of the sling.
-This made it possible to do away with all of the excess webbing that was in between the two buckles on previous models that was there for length of carry adjustment.
+That got me to thinking, “why not remove the arm loop altogether and see what happens.”
+This allows a lot more adjustment range at the front of the sling.
+This made it possible to do away with all of the excess webbing that was in between the two buckles on our previous models that was there for length of carry adjustment.

 With the PRS sling carried in a Patrol Carry method, muzzle down in front of the body, you are able to use the sling in every position from standing to unsupported prone and never come out of the sling.

-Like all of TAB Gear slings the rear swivel can be sewn into the webbing for a very tight connection to the rifle.
-The PRS sling includes the webbing at the back that has the swivel sewn in to what they call the “tail”.
-The PRS has been installed with extra material into the tail that dramatically stiffens the tail, this helps in supporting the rifle when a rear bag is not available or feasible.
+Like all of our slings the rear swivel can be sewn into the webbing for a very tight connection to the rifle.
+On all of our slings, the PRS sling included, the webbing at the back that has the swivel sewn in we call the “tail”.
+There has been a significant improvement over the other tails that we have used on all of our slings before this.
+We have had a few customers who wanted the tail to be stiffer than in our other slings.
+On the PRS we have installed some material into the tail that dramatically stiffens the tail, this helps in supporting the rifle when a rear bag is not available or feasible.

-The PRS sling can be ordered with no buckles at all if that is what the shooter desires.
+We can also make the PRS sling with no buckles at all if that is what the shooter desires.

-The Marine Corps has practised shooting from a tripod for many years with the sling attached to a carabiner on the belt and recently more people have begun using and practising shooting using this method.
-On the PRS has a heavy duty loop made out of the webbing that is in between the buckles.
+The Marine Corps has practiced shooting from a tripod for many years with the sling attached to a carabiner on the belt and recently more people have begun using and practicing shooting using this method.
+On the PRS we have constructed a heavy duty loop out of the webbing that is in between the buckles.
 The loop is sewn in a way that prevents it from collapsing so it will stay open to allow the shooter to quickly unbuckle the sling from the tail at the back of the sling and clip the loop into a carabiner on the belt.
 There is enough adjustment range when clipped into a carabiner that this allows the shooter to shoot from a tripod or transition to many different shooting positions by loosening or tightening the sling as needed.